Ballpark: Major League Baseball (MLB)

+Nippon Professional Baseball (NPB)

 Multi-purpose stadiums

 From the 1960s until the arrival of retro parks in 1992, baseball built many multi-purpose ballparks.
 Also derisively known as "concrete donuts", "cookie-cutters", or "giant ashtrays", they were usually tall and circular or square structures made entirely of, usually bare, reinforced concrete.
-The parks were built to hold baseball as well as football, soccer, and other sports.
+The parks were built to hold baseball, but also were able to host other sports, such as football and soccer.
 One of the earliest baseball stadiums that incorporated this type of design was Cleveland Stadium (built 1932), which featured an oval grandstand that was more friendly to goal-centered sports like football.
 A park built to suit all sports well, which was co-owned by the teams or the city, seemed advantageous to all, especially because it was less expensive to maintain one stadium rather than two.
 Some parks that were originally built for one sport were renovated to accommodate multiple sports.

 The shape of the parks generally depended on the original use.
-Baseball parks that were renovated to accommodate football, like Candlestick Park and Anaheim Stadium, were usually asymmetrically shaped.
+Ballparks that were renovated to accommodate football, like Candlestick Park and Anaheim Stadium, were usually asymmetrically shaped.
 Football stadiums that were renovated to accommodate baseball, like Sun Life Stadium and Mile High Stadium, were usually of a rectangular shape, though Mile High actually started its life in 1948 as a Minor League Baseball park known as Bears Stadium.
 Parks that were built to serve both were usually circular and completely enclosed on all sides.
 These were the parks that gained multi-purpose parks the reputation as bland cookie-cutter structures.
 The first of these parks was DC Stadium (renamed RFK Stadium in 1969) in the District of Columbia.
 RFK is unique in that it hosted two different baseball teams, and that it was the first to originally be intended for multiple sports.

 A notable variant among the cookie-cutter stadia was Shea Stadium.
 Its grandstand extended just beyond the foul poles and did not completely enclose the field.
 Plans were made to enclose the grandstand and build a dome, but engineers discovered that the structure could not handle the load of the proposed dome.
 Thus, the area behind the outfield fence remained open.